 - Cease unknowingly limiting their potential.

-Training to become a Guild Certified Feldenkrais Practitioner® takes 800 hours, and training programs vary considerably.
-It’s up to each working practitioner to define and embody the Feldenkrais Method according to their own path of self-realization through the Method, and according to the standards set forth by the overseeing Guild.
+The initial training to become a Feldenkrais Practitioner® takes 800 hours, and training programs vary considerably.
+It’s up to each working practitioner to define and embody the Feldenkrais Method according to their own path of self-realization, and according to the standards set forth by the overseeing Guild.
 Annual continuing education and practice hours are required to maintain guild certification.

 WHAT IT LOOKS LIKE:

-In general, Feldenkrais is a slow-moving, exploratory practice of bringing attention to how you organize for and complete movements.
-Students typically lie or sit on padded mats on the floor or on a semi-firm table the height of a chair seat so that habitual muscular patterns used for standing/balancing/being “upright” can soften, creating an environment for new awareness and enabling the discovery of more efficient and pleasurable patterns of coordination.
+In general, Feldenkrais is a slow-moving, exploratory somatic practice of bringing attention to how you organize for and complete movements.
+Students typically lie or sit on padded mats on the floor or on a semi-firm table the height of a chair seat so that habitual muscular patterns used for standing and “being upright” can soften.
+This creates an environment for new awareness and encourages the discovery of more efficient and pleasurable patterns of coordination.

-The movements explored are often drawn from early developmental activities like rolling, creeping, crawling, flexing, extending, etc. As we age and no longer play on the floor or enjoy a well-rounded organic movement repertory, these fundamental movement patterns deteriorate, become less accessible.
+The movements explored in Feldenkrais practice are often drawn from early developmental activities like rolling, creeping, crawling, flexing, extending, reaching, etc. As we age and no longer play on the floor or enjoy a well-rounded organic movement repertory, these fundamental movement patterns deteriorate, becoming less accessible.
 Through slow exploration, we can restore youthful, graceful movement and improve all actions.
 The goal is freedom from unconscious and compulsive patterns of behavior, and an ever-broadening horizon for learning and growth.